jhyooz/belly-button-challenge/README.md

 ## How to use
 1. Select Sample: Use the dropdown to choose a sample ID from the dataset.
-2. View Visualizations: The dashboard includes demographic information, a horizontal bar chart and a bubble chart.
+2. View Visualizations: The dashboard includes demographic information, a horizontal bar chart, a gauge chart and a bubble chart.
 3. Update Visualizations: When a new sample ID is selected all visualizations and metadata will be updated.

 ---